laqieer/elf2gba/README.md

 # elf2gba
 load ELF to GBA

-This is only a research project. if you are a homebrew developer, use objcopy and gbafix instead.
+This is only a research project.
+If you are a homebrew developer, use objcopy and gbafix instead.